AlBochi/Cloud-talent-architecture-framework/README.md

 ## Enterprise-Grade Talent Strategy for Cloud Transformation

-> A strategic framework for technology executives to architect, assess, and optimize cloud talent capabilities aligned with business objectives............
+> A strategic framework for technology executives to architect, assess, and optimize cloud talent capabilities aligned with business objectives...........

 ## Overview